 According to FSAP 2010, the banking system's CAR would decline by 1.5 per cent when loans were taken into account (Table 8).
 The deterioration is larger (4.6 per cent) when overall exposures are included, suggesting that defaults on other credits such as bonds, letters of credit and bankers acceptances add a meaningful risk to the commercial banks.
 In the case of the CBTT exercises, the finding was that between end 2009 and end 2010 the sectors of heaviest exposure for the commercial banking system included Finance, Real Estate and Construction.
-However, all in all, the banking system showed no significant vulnerability to the 3 sectors to which it was most exposed-the CAR fell by less than 1 per cent in each case-although particular institutions had significant degree of concentration in credit to particular borrower groups.
+However, overall, the banking system showed no significant vulnerability to the 3 sectors to which it was most exposed-the CAR fell by less than 1 per cent in each case-although particular institutions had significant exposures to some sectors such as construction.
+At the same time, the banking system did exhibit a significant degree of concentration in credit to particular borrower groups.
 As a result, a shock to the loans of the largest group caused the CAR to decline by 5.7 - 8.3 percentage points.